PromptECO/clariform/CONTRIBUTING.md

 open http://localhost:9630/builds
 ```

-From the monitor, you can compile the project, enable a watch process for live reloading of automatically compiled code changes, run unit testing,
+From the monitor, you can compile the project, control the watch process for live reloading of automatically compiled code changes, run unit testing,
 and generate an executable release.

+Alternatively, do it from the command line.
 The watch server should be running and ready before you execute any of the commands below.

 ## Starting the Runtime